Bryan Cranston’s ‘Power Rangers’ Character Revealed In New Trailer

 — ROBBO (@robbbobo) January 7, 2016

-So basically Bryan Cranston’s childhood inspired him and House creator David Shore to make Sneaky Pete happen.
+So basically, Bryan Cranston’s childhood inspired him and House creator David Shore to make Sneaky Pete happen.
 The TV series was originally offered to CBS in 2014, but the network rejected the pilot.

 Then Bryan Cranston and Shore started shopping their series around until Amazon decided to give it a shot.
 After testing Sneaky Pete with its subscribers, the response was positive and the streaming service ordered a full first season.